Let’s face it, we all have that killer idea every once and awhile. That killer idea can even evolve into a killer plan.

 1 x 15 lbs = 15 lbs of weight lost and perhaps about a 6% change in body fat percentage.

 Now even a good idea with good execution is 3 x 10 lbs = 30 lbs!

-Of course these aren’t specific numbers, I’m merely using them as an example of how execution amplifies the results of any plan.
+Of course these aren’t specific numbers, I’m merely using them as an example of how execution amplifies or multiplies the results of any plan.
 Having a good plan helps, but having a good plan you adjust on the fly well and execute well over time is a much better guarantee for success.

 I hope you can take from this that you should utilize your ideas, and you should create a plan based on those ideas, but don’t forget to execute.